 Credentials, Training Background and Work Experiences

-I am a Registered Psychologist (Counselling and Clinical Psychology) in the Province of Ontario, Canada.
-I am also a Certified Therapist in Cognitive Behavioral Therapy (CBT) by the Canadian Association of Cognitive and Behavioural Therapies (CACBT).
-I decided to enter the mental health profession back in high school because I wanted to help others.
-I completed undergraduate education and Master’s degree in China.
-Then I came to Canada as an international student and earned a Ph.D. in Counselling Psychology in the University of Alberta.
+I am a Registered Psychologist (Health Psychology, Counselling Psychology, and Clinical Psychology) in the Province of Ontario, Canada.
+I am also a Certified Therapist in Cognitive Behavioral Therapy (CBT) by the Canadian Association of Cognitive and Behavioural Therapies (CACBT) and a CBT Clinical Consultant in CACBT.
+I decided to enter the mental health profession in high school because I wanted to help others.
+I completed my undergraduate education and a Master’s degree in China.
+Then I came to Canada as an international student and earned a Ph.D. in Counselling Psychology at the University of Alberta (Accredited by the Canadian Psychological Association).
 Since 2012, I have received my clinical training in two Chinese University Counselling Centres, Clinical Services, Faculty of Education, University of Alberta, Department of Psychosocial and Spiritual Resources, Cross Cancer Institute (Edmonton), and Adult Acute Psychiatric Inpatient Unit, Alberta Hospital Edmonton.
-I lived in Edmonton, Alberta for 4 years and came to Toronto to do my pre-doctoral residency in CBT Associates, which is a large private practice specialized in Cognitive Behavioral Therapy (CBT).
+I lived in Edmonton, Alberta for 4 years.
+I came to Toronto for my pre-doctoral residency at CBT Associates, a large private practice specializing in Cognitive Behavioral Therapy (CBT).
 Since then, I also worked as a psychologist at the Forest Hill Centre for CBT and the University of Toronto Health & Wellness Centre.
+During my employment at the University of Toronto Health & Wellness Centre, I designed and implemented a collaborative program with psychiatrists team.
+The program combined Cognitive Behavior Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to help individuals with bipolar disorder and psychosis.
+I presented the program’s outcome at the 2021 Canadian post-secondary mental health conference.

-Currently, I am working as a psychologist at a private practice in the Financial District of Downtown Toronto.
+Currently, I am practicing as a psychologist at a private practice in the Financial District of Downtown Toronto.

 What I Do

-I aspire to be an excellent clinician, clinical supervisor/trainer, and leader in mental health profession.
-I believe that ongoing practice, reading, reflection, asking for feedback, and integrating them into my behavior/practice are crucial to become better.
-Throughout my study and career journey, I strive to live up to the aspiration.
+I aspire to be an excellent clinician, clinical supervisor/trainer, and leader in the mental health profession.
+I believe that ongoing practice, reading, reflection, asking for feedback, and integrating them into my behaviour/practice are crucial to becoming better.
+Throughout my study and career journey, I strive to live up to my aspiration.

-Clinically, I work primarily from Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) approaches.
+Clinically, I work primarily from combining Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Emotion-focused Therapy (EFT) and Interpersonal Process.
 I value empathy, compassion, and understanding in clinical work.
-Also, I routinely seek feedback from clients to make sure my work meets their needs.
-I have received solid training in providing psychological assessment and psychotherapy to adults with various concerns such as depression, anxiety, trauma, grief and loss, relationship challenges, stress management, anger management, self-criticism, psychosis and medical concerns.
+Also, I routinely seek client feedback to ensure my work meets their needs.
+I have received solid training in providing psychological assessment and psychotherapy to adults with various concerns such as depression, anxiety, self-criticism, emotional challenges, grief and loss, relationship challenges, stress management, anger management, psychosis and physical illnesses.

-Leadership-wise, I served as the Student Representative in the Board of Directors of the Association for Contextual Behavioral Science (ACBS) from 2016-2017.
+Leadership-wise, I served as the Student Representative on the Board of Directors of the Association for Contextual Behavioral Science (ACBS) from 2016-2017.
 ACBS is the international professional home for Acceptance and Commitment Therapy (ACT).
 Since then, I co-founded the Asian Culture and CBS Special Interest Group (SIG) and Diversity, Equity, and Inclusion SIG.
-Also, I am serving as the Chair-elect of the Counselling Psychology Section of the Canadian Psychological Association (CPA) from 2021-2022.
-Additionally, I am a professional member of the Ontario Psychological Association (OPA) , Association of Chinese Helping Professionals and Psychologists–International (ACHPPI) and Canadian Association of Cognitive and Behavioural Therapies (CACBT).
+Also, I served as the Chair of the Counselling Psychology Section of the Canadian Psychological Association (CPA) from 2022-2023.
+Moreover, I am the President-elect of the Association of Chinese Helping Professionals and Psychologists–International (ACHPPI).
+Furthermore, I serve on the Board of the Greater Toronto Area’s Hong Fook Mental Health Association.
+Additionally, I am a professional member of the Ontario Psychological Association (OPA) and the Canadian Association of Cognitive and Behavioural Therapies (CACBT).

 In terms of clinical supervision/training, my doctoral dissertation was about clinical supervisors’ experience of asking supervisees for feedback on their supervision.
 I am starting to gain clinical supervision experience.
 Also, I have provided some introduction-level workshops about Acceptance and Commitment Therapy (ACT) within the Association of Chinese Helping Professionals and Psychologists–International (ACHPPI).

-I tend to provide training in a down-to-earth mannner and use languages that align with audiences’ background.
+I tend to provide training in a down-to-earth manner and use languages that align with audiences’ backgrounds.

 Acceptance and Commitment Therapy (ACT) online training